heytupu/esp32/README.md

 make esptool && make aws && make ampy
 ```

+For a device working correctly, a WIFI connection must be in place and some AWS certificates
+must be attached to the device as well.

-Please make sure all prerequisits are installed.
+Furthermore, please make sure all prerequisits are installed.

 ### Prerequisits